-- The apps satisfy at least 1 of 3 digital health capabilities that consumers want the most: digital access to medical records, appointment management, and/or prescription refills (Accenture).
+- The apps satisfy at least 1 of the 3 digital health capabilities that consumers want the most: digital access to medical records, appointment management, and/or prescription refills (Accenture).

-When developing a health app, it is crucial to take on a human-centered design approach that encompasses multidisciplinary perspectives and research to develop a thorough understanding of the end users motivations and values.
+When developing a health app, it is crucial to take on a human-centred design approach that encompasses multidisciplinary perspectives and research to develop a thorough understanding of the end users motivations and values.
 This approach is particularly suited to solving problems in healthcare which rarely exist in isolation and involve multiple stakeholders.
 When designing a healthcare app, take into consideration the following:

 - Will the app address the user’s needs and concerns?

 - Will it have security measures to keep sensitive data safe?